martenscs/account-manager/README.md

 The settings both default to "false", and should be changed to "true" to enable these flows.

-### Entitlements

-NOTE: This section is only applicable when the Identity Provider (IDP) is a Data Governance Broker.
-An alternate
-      mechanism must be used to restrict access to the privileged scopes when using a PingFederate IDP (see the "Deployment with PingFederate as the Identity Provider" section for more details).

-This application depends on resource scopes for data access (resource scopes allow access to other users' data).

-The out-of-box OAuth2 Scope Policy allows users with the "admin" entitlement to have access to resource scopes.

-As noted in the deployment sections above, oauth2-scope-policy.xml contains a customized version of this policy that also allows users with an entitlement matching a tag on a resource scope to have access to that scope.
-The scopes added by setup.dsconfig have the "csr" and "csr-limited" tags (except urn:pingidentity:scope:admin:entitlements which has no tags and thus is only available to users with the "admin" entitlement).
-The details for each scope in the Scopes section below note which tags it is assigned by setup.dsconfig.

-You will need to add the "admin" entitlement to a user in the Directory Server via LDAP to get started with this sample.
-See resource/starter-schemas/entitlements-ldap-modify.ldif in the Data Governance Broker installation directory for an example.
-If you use the customized OAuth2 Scope Policy and want to create sample application users with varying degrees of access, you can then add the "csr" and "csr-limited" entitlements to users using the sample UI (as an "admin" entitled user) or LDAP.

 ### Scopes

-NOTE: The discussion of entitlements policy governing scope access in this section is only applicable when the Identity
-      Provider (IDP) is a Data Governance Broker.
-An alternate mechanism must be used to restrict access to the privileged scopes when using a PingFederate IDP (see the "Deployment with PingFederate as the Identity Provider" section for more details).

 The sample's default configuration depends on scopes that are created by the setup.dsconfig file: